Want to find out more?Send us a message

 GENDER PAY GAP

-Under new legislation all employees with 250+ employees must now report on statutory calculation showing the size of their GPG.
+Under legislation all employers with 250+ employees must now report on statutory calculation showing the size of their GPG.

 What is Gender Pay Gap (GPG) reporting?

-We have to report on 6 specific calculations namely;
+We must report on 6 specific calculations namely;

 - Average gender pay gap as a mean average